 National Walk Your Dog Week!

-Grab that leash; it’s National Walk Your Dog Week!
-Thankfully here in San Diego, it is actually cooling off this week, and it's the best time to get outside (but not for long), UGH!
-But while it is, let’s GO!
+Grab that leash; it's National Walk Your Dog Week!
+Thankfully, here in San Diego, it is actually cooling off this week, and it's the best time to get outside (but not for long), UGH!
+But while it is, let's GO!

-One thing about this time during COVID19 is a lot more of us are trying to find safe ways to get out of isolation and out of the house.
+One thing about this time during COVID19 is that a lot more of us are trying to find safe ways to get out of isolation and out of the house.
 While the weather permits, taking your dog for a walk is the perfect way to do just that.

 Traci's Paws' pet blog "The Paws Spot" has some PAWSOME reasons why you should take Fido out on a walk this week: